 Here you’ll learn about Dutch clockwork history from the 16th century.
-There are plenty of different things to see, as well as learning about their scientific and design history.
+There are plenty of different things to see, as well as learn about their scientific and design history.

 The Albert Heijn Museum Shop

-In this museum, you can see the original shop, and stock that was around at the time for yourself.
-It’s really interesting to see how supermarkets have evolved from that time.
+In this museum, you can see for yourself the original shop and stock that was around at the time.
+Discover the roots of the Dutchies’ favourite store, unknown by many today.

 Bakery Museum de Gecroonde Duyvekater